 At Hooked, I love the St. Peter’s Spritz, made with St. Germain liqueur, Aperol and sparkling wine.
 It’s one of the most refreshing cocktails I’ve had, and folks are going to love it.

-It’s a marathon not a sprint!
-Folks want to experience it all on day one, but there is plenty of time to make sure you get to taste everything because we have a wide variety for every palate.
+Linken: It’s a marathon, not a sprint!
+Folks want to experience it all on Day One, but there is plenty of time to make sure you get to taste everything because we have a wide variety for every palate.
 One thing I would recommend for the first day though: Pick out a specialty restaurant before you get on board, and make reservations to go there for lunch.
-You’ll get to experience most of the menu at reduced prices.
+You’ll get to experience most of the menu for a special price.

 I would also say that we cater to travelers’ needs and preferences and do our best to ensure that dietary requirements are accommodated.
 Everyone should be able to enjoy great food while on vacation.